jamie120/ms4-wild-mile/README.md

 * HTML - the base language used for this project.
 * CSS - used for styling HTML code sitewide.
-* Python & Flask - Used to produce the backend code running the site.
+* Python & Django - Used to produce the backend code running the site.
     * OS - This project used OS to provide functions for interacting with the site.
-    * Bson.objectid - Used to enable the use of ObjectID when referring to the _id data names within the MongoDB database.
-    * Werkzeug - Werkzeug.security is used to provide password authentication for the site.
 * JavaScript - used to make elements of the site interactive and support HTML & CSS styling.

+## Storage/Database

+* [Amazon Web Services](https://aws.amazon.com) - used to store static/media files.
+* [Postgres](http://postgresql.org) - Postgres plugin in Heroku used to store production database.

+## Payment Handling

+* [Stripe](https://www.stripe.com/) - used to facilitate payments.

 ## Libraries